 | Innovative textiles | HeatGear, ColdGear, RUSH, Storm |

-💬 UA wins with users who want serious training gear, not casual athleisure.
+💬 UA wins with users who prioritize performance over fashion.

-Under Armour’s leadership comes from solving real athlete pain points.
+Under Armour’s leadership is built on solving real athlete problems through fabric innovation.

-💬 These remain unmatched in pure athletic environments.
+💬 These technologies still dominate in performance-driven environments.

 | Brand | Strength | Weakness | Best For |